Gibbs measures for foliated bundles with negatively curved leaves

-Moreover, these families are unique up to multiplication by a positive factor and these relations uniquely determine the number $P(F)$; \item by integration of the $\lambda^u_{F,\fhi_t(v)}$ (resp. $\lambda^s_{F,\fhi_t(v)}$) against the $dt$ element of the flow, one obtains a family of measures $\lambda^{cu}_{F,v}$ (resp. $\lambda^{cs}_{F,v}$) on $W^{cu}(v)$ (resp. $W^{cs}(v)$) which satisfy the cocycle relation \eqref{Eq:cocycleweakunstable} (resp.
-Relation \eqref{Eq:cocycleweakstable}).
-In particular, the families of measures $\lambda^{c\star}_{F,v}$ are quasi invariant by the action of the flow, with the same cocycle relations \eqref{Eq:cocyclestrongunstable} and \eqref{Eq:cocyclestrongstable}. \end{enumerate} \end{theorem}
+Moreover, this family is unique up to multiplication by a positive constant and this relation uniquely determines the number $P(F)$; \item we have with obvious abusive notation $\lambda^{cu}=\lambda^u\times dt$ (see \cite{L4}).
+In particular, the families of measures $\lambda^{c\star}_{F,v}$ are quasi invariant by the action of the flow, with the same cocycle relations \eqref{Eq:cocyclestrongunstable}.